Disney Legends

-Having been honoured in 1998, Glynis Johns currently holds the record for the oldest living and longest surviving Disney Legend.
+Starting in 2024, the Disney Legends awards ceremony was moved from D23 Expo's traditional venue at the Anaheim Convention Center to the larger Honda Center down the street and was hosted by Ryan Seacrest.
+The ceremony was recorded and made available for streaming the next day on Disney+.

 Criteria

 Recipients are chosen by a selection committee, formerly appointed and chaired by Disney Legend Roy E. Disney, Walt Disney's nephew, former vice chairman and director emeritus of The Walt Disney Company.
 The committee consists of long-time Disney executives, historians, and other authorities.
 Besides the award statuette itself, each honoree is represented by a bronze commemorative plaque featuring the recipients' handprints and signature if they were living when inducted, or simply an image of the statuette emblem if the induction was posthumous.
 The plaques are placed on display in Legends Plaza at the Walt Disney Studios in Burbank, California, across from the Michael D. Eisner Building.

 The award

 Imagineer Andrea Favilli created the Disney Legends award, which is handcrafted from bronze each year.
 The award depicts the arm of Mickey Mouse holding a star-tipped wand.

+A 14-foot sculpture replica of the award statuette sits in Legends Plaza in Burbank.
+An identical 14-foot sculpture replica is located outside the entrance of Disneyland Paris.
+It was dedicated and unveiled in 1997 and re-dedicated in 2002.

 Disney describes the award as follows:

 The Disney Legends award has three distinct elements that characterize the contributions made by each talented recipient.

 The Spiral ... stands for imagination, the power of an idea.

 The Hand ... holds the gifts of skill, discipline and craftsmanship.

 The Wand and the Star ... represent magic: the spark that is ignited when imagination and skill combine to create a new dream.